BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Instead of studying computer science, students can enroll in scientific computing, data science, game engineering, information engineering, and more.
 One can say computer science is furhter differentiated.
 At the same time, we acknowledge problems stemming from this differentiation and try to find ways to look at problems and society more holistically.
-Marignal Note: If we follow Luhmann's theory and we want efficiency (with respect to a systemic rational) we find a strong argument to avoid introducing interdisciplinary subject such as bioinformatics by simply combining biology with informatics.
+Marignal note: If we follow Luhmann's theory and we want efficiency (with respect to a systemic rational) we find a strong argument to avoid introducing interdisciplinary subject such as bioinformatics by simply combining biology with informatics.

 The functional differentiation of systems, its effects and our gut reaction to it is nicely depicted in the movie *Don't Loop Up*.
 What the movie does well is showing us that society consists of functional differientiated systems that follow their own *systemic rational*.
 The main message of the movie is that scientists, who discover a meteor, are unable to communicate this truth to the world.
 The movie shows mostly four social systems: politics, media, economy, and science.
-It shows how each of these systems functions differently while still being coupled with one another via a **shared medium** (language), as explained above.
+It shows how each of these systems functions differently while still being *structurally coupled* with one another via a **shared medium** (language), as explained above.
 But inspite of being coupled, or because of it, they cannot act unitedly.

 The effectiveness of functional differentiation to deal with complexity comes at a cost: *Anarchy*, that is, there is no controlling system or governing system---no single rationality that is in charge.